Author: Olaf Kopp

 What is LLM Readability?

 LLM readability is a term used in optimization for generative AI systems such as Google AIMode or ChatGPT, also known as LLMO or Generative Engine Optimization (GEO).
 LLM readability describes the state of content in terms of how well it can be processed and captured by large language models (LLMs).
 Chunk relevance, use of natural language, structuring, information hierarchy, context management, and loading time all play a role here.
+The concept of LLM Readability was developed by Olaf Kopp.

 Why LLM Readability matters?